JABarios/scignalsweb2/content/english/_index.md

   enable: true
   bg_image: "images/mano_cerebro2.jpg"
   bg_overlay: true
-  title: "A Neurotechnology <br/> Company"
+  title: "A Neurotechnological <br/>Company"
-  content: "At **SCIGNALS** we develop neurotechnology for the real world.
-We create hardware and software solutions using artificial intelligence, monitoring and advanced biomedical signal processing tools to help health and neuroscience professionals."
+  content: "At **SCIGNALS**, we develop neurotechnology for the real world.
+We create hardware and software solutions using artificial intelligence, neuromonitoring and advanced biomedical signal processing tools to help health and neuroscience professionals."
   button:
     enable: true
     label: "Discover Our Company"